someobserver/recurgence/math/08-wisdom-function/index.md

 - For $\|R\|_F = R_{\text{optimal}}$: humility is balanced; recursion is regulated.
 - For $\|R\|_F > R_{\text{optimal}}$: exponential penalty suppresses excessive recursion.

-The humility operator encodes a formal epistemic constraint: no recursive map is permitted to conflate itself with the territory it models.
+The humility operator encodes a formal epistemic constraint: no recursive map conflates itself with the territory it models.

 ---